HIV Overview

 HIV Infection

-Without treatment, HIV infection advances in stages, getting worse over time.
-HIV gradually destroys the immune system and eventually causes acquired immunodeficiency syndrome (AIDS).
+Without treatment, HIV infection gets progressively worse over time as the virus destroys key components of the immune system.
+Prolonged exposure to untreated HIV can eventually cause acquired immunodeficiency syndrome (AIDS).

 1. Acute HIV Infection

 Acute HIV infection is the earliest stage of HIV infection, and it generally develops within 2 to 4 weeks after infection with HIV.
 During this time, some people have flu-like symptoms, such as fever, headache, and rash.
-In the acute stage of infection, HIV multiplies rapidly and spreads throughout the body.
-The virus attacks and destroys the infection-fighting CD4 cells (CD4 T lymphocyte) of the immune system.
-During the acute HIV infection stage, the level of HIV in the blood is very high, which greatly increases the risk of HIV transmission.
-A person may experience significant health benefits if they start ART during this stage.
+In the acute stage of infection, HIV multiplies rapidly and spreads throughout the body, attacking and destroying the infection-fighting CD4 cells (CD4 T lymphocytes) of the immune system.
+During this stage, the level of HIV in the blood is very high, which greatly increases the risk of HIV transmission.

 2. Chronic HIV Infection